Lauren Baltayan

-Lauren Baltayan (born 5 May 2007 in Cairo) is a French professional squash player.
-She is the 2025 European junior champion, and teams champion representing France She reached a career high ranking of 73 in the world during May 2025.
+Lauren Baltayan (born 5 May 2007) is a French professional squash player.
+She is the 2025 European junior champion, and teams champion representing France She reached a career high ranking of 49 in the world during April 2026.

 Career

 Baltayan was born in Egypt, where she was exposed to the squash scene, to a French mother and an Egyptian/Armenian father.
 At the age of 12, she was referred to as "the future of French squash" by Le Parisien.
 She has been on the French squash radar since the age of 11, and is known for her attacking style.
 She is a dual national, and has chosen to represent France.

 L'Alsace called her one of the greatest attractions of an upcoming professional tournament and noted that the event would coincide with her 16th birthday.